bitspresso/whatever-works/Readme.md

 # wathever works
 ***built on bitfinity evm, deployed on ICP***

-Whatever Works (WW) is a groundbreaking integration that simplifies the management of decentralized namespaces (DN) across different blockchain networks.
+Whatever Works (WW) is a groundbreaking dapp that simplifies the management of decentralized namespaces (DN) across different blockchain networks.
 It bridges the gap between various blockchains and the ICP blockchain, offering users a unified platform to store, access, and manage their DN, regardless of the blockchain they originate from.

 ### Reasons to use whatever works